google0101-ryan/x86/README.md

 I probably am doing this wrong, so if you have a suggestion, open an issue.
 If you have a fix or want to contribute, open a pull request.

+Currently, the test suite prints every number in the ASCII character set then uses add to set al to zero.
+This tests the C, Z, P, and O flags.
+It also tests int 0x10, ah=0xe

 Have fun!